- Posted on

 In addition to querying data as it existed at a specific time, you can also track changes to data over time using Snowflake’s “CHANGE_TRACKING” feature.
 When you enable change tracking on a table, Snowflake captures all changes, including inserts, updates, and deletes.
 You can then query the changes to the data using the “FOR SYSTEM_TIME AS OF” syntax.
 For example:

-This query returns the row with ID 1234 as it existed at the specified timestamp and any changes made to that row before or after the timestamp.
+This query returns the row with ID 1234 as it existed at the specified timestamp and any changes made to that row before or after it.

 8. Time Travel for compliance: